XeroKimo/MoWin2/README.md

   LRESULT operator()(MoWin::Event::... event)
 };
 ```
-Once a class was defined, a window can now be created by doing the following `MoWin::Window<MainApp> window();` where the constructor has similar params to CreateWindow, and then extra params to initialize `<MainApp>` as the class passed in to the window is directly associated as the window class
+Once a class was defined, a window can now be created by doing the following `MoWin::Window<MainApp> window();` where the constructor has similar params to CreateWindow, and then extra params to initialize `<MainApp>` as the class passed in to the window is directly associated as the window class and contains an instance of one